 “…a game of cat-and-mouse between Sawyer and the boys.
 The injured Sawyer has to survive in the cold Kentucky forest…”

 Out of frustration, Sawyer pulls over to find directions using this ancient piece of parchment known as a road map.
-With said map spread out on the hood, two brothers, both locals, Hollister (Micah Hauptman) and Buck (Daniel R. Hill), pull up and offer their unsolicited help.
+With said map spread out on the hood, two cousins, both locals, Hollister (Micah Hauptman) and Buck (Daniel R. Hill), pull up and offer their unsolicited help.
 Sawyer instantly realizes she’s in danger and attempts to escape.
 During the scuffle, she is stabbed in the leg but manages to escape none-the-less.

 The rest of Rust Creek is a game of cat-and-mouse between Sawyer and the boys.
 The injured Sawyer has to survive in the cold Kentucky forest on the cusp of winter.
 Hollister and Buck must find Sawyer before she draws attention to what the boys are really up to.

 Survival in the cold overnight is not easy for Sawyer, but she stumbles on a desolate mobile home, where she comes into contact with Lowell (Jay Paulson), the third cousin.
 But unlike the other two, he is not a killer or a thug, and he is a meth chemist working feverishly to finish an essential batch of Ecstasy.
 Lowell decides to hide Sawyer from his brothers until it’s safe to get her to town.

 "…delivers the same thrills as compared to a big studio movie."